 California's economy depends on marine resources.
-California had the second largest ocean-based Gross Domestic Product in the U.S. in 2009, and ranked number one for employment and second in wages.
+California had the second largest ocean-based Gross Domestic Product in the U.S. in 2009 (the latest year for which data are available), and ranked number one for employment and second in wages.
 In total, the tourism and recreation industries accounted for almost \$15 billion of California's gross state product in 2009.
 NIS threaten these and other components of California's ocean economy, including fish hatcheries and aquaculture, recreational boating, and marine transportation.
 Furthermore, the number of introduced invertebrates and algae in California exceeds that of most marine regions of the world.
 Ballast water is a significant ship-based introduction vector and is one of the primary routes by which NIS enter the coastal waters of California.
 Control measures cost millions of taxpayer dollars every year in California, and are ongoing because NIS are often impossible to remove once established.
 For these reasons, California is in a unique biological and economic position in relation to the global problem of NIS.

-The Coastal Ecosystems Protection Act (Act) of 2006 (SB 497) charged the Commission to implement existing statutory performance standards for the discharge of ballast water that were adopted by the Legislature in 2006, and to prepare reports assessing the efficacy, availability and environmental impacts, including water quality, of currently available ballast water treatment technologies.
-The current report is required because of the upcoming implementation date of

-January 1, 2014, for existing vessels that have a ballast water capacity of 1500-5000 metric tons (8% of vessel arrivals to California from date January 2000 through date March 2012).
+The Coastal Ecosystems Protection Act (Act) of 2006 (SB 497) established performance standards and charged the Commission to implement those standards for the discharge of ballast water, and to prepare reports assessing the efficacy, availability and environmental impacts, including water quality, of currently available ballast water treatment technologies.
+The current report is required because of the upcoming implementation date of January 1, 2014, for existing vessels that have a ballast water capacity of 1500-5000 metric tons (8% of vessel arrivals to California from January 2000 through March 2012).